 Design Outputs – Truly Control Your Design

-By Mark Foley – Sr. Mechanical Designer
+By Mark Foley – Engineering Manager

 If you are involved in the development of medical devices, it’s likely you’ve heard the words ‘design outputs’.
 Well – What are design outputs?
 What purpose do they serve?
 Why should I be concerned about them?
 These are all just a few questions you will probably ask yourself.

 I’m sure it’s no surprise that referring to the FDA-regulated process for medical device development known as design controls.
-The design controls process provides a development workflow and a set of criteria of which the FDA expects medical devices under development to conform to if a company hopes to receive approval to market their device in the U.S.
+The design controls process provides a product development workflow and a set of criteria for which the FDA expects medical devices under development to conform to if a company hopes to receive approval to market their device in the U.S.

-I often see little time spent thinking about how design outputs will be verified until after the close of the design effort and the start of the verification stage.
+I often see little time spent thinking about how design outputs will be verified until after the close of the design effort and the start of the design verification stage.
 By this time, it’s too late; it’s something that needs to be considered right from the start of design inputs at the beginning of your work.

 I recommend that during your design stage you create a mechanism to serve as a deliverable that will force you to evaluate each design output against each design input before its release.
 This is a paper exercise that can often be accomplished in a single document.
 I like to refer to the document as a technical review.

 Changes made after a design freeze can often mean that other activities or assessments will need to happen and these activities are sure to drain time from your schedule and money from your budget, which doesn’t do anyone any good.